pingcap/docs-tidb-operator/en/deploy-on-aws-eks.md

 eksctl get cluster -n <clusterName>
 ```

-Allow the local machine to access the Internet.
-Select the correct key pair so that you can log in the machine via SSH.
+Allow the bastion host to access the Internet.
+Select the correct key pair so that you can log in to the host via SSH.

 > **Note:**
 >